Is it sad to travel alone?

 All you will need to do is plug in your best headset for airplane travel at solo travel destinations and have your tour guide with you every step of.

 You will even be able to use public transportation in the city you want to explore.

-This gives you the ability to do travel-alone tours anywhere in the world that you’re interested in.
+This gives you the ability to do travel-alone and go on tours anywhere in the world that you’re interested in.

 A lot of people feel that being a woman makes the idea of a solo travel experience different.